ProValarous/Reinforement-Learning-on-Taxi-Problem/README.md

 ## To Run:
 <p> To run the project, use the following steps: <p/>
-1. Clone the project repository.
+1. Clone the project repository. <br />
-2. Install the necessary packages by running pip install -r requirements.txt.
+- 2. Install the necessary packages by running `pip install -r requirements.txt`. <br />
-3. Run the files - `QLearning.py` and - `SarsaLearning.py` to see the rendering of episodes over the implemented algorithm
+- 3. Run the files `QLearning.py` and `SarsaLearning.py` to see the rendering of episodes over the implemented algorithm <br />

 ## License
 This project is licensed under the MIT License.